House lawmakers ask DOJ to offer wiretapping evidence by Monday

 Nunes has promised his panel would look into potential surveillance of political parties as part of its broader investigation of Russian meddling in the election.

+Schiff has said he would ask Comey about Trump's accusation when the FBI director appears at a House Intelligence hearing later this month.
+In an interview on ABC's "This Week" on Sunday, Schiff said he did not expect to see any evidence of wiretapping — but he added that Comey "would be in a position to have to know."

+"I think on March 20, if not before, we'll be able to put this to rest," Schiff told ABC's George Stephanopoulos, referring to the date of the upcoming hearing.
+"I don't think anyone has any question about this, George.
+The only question is why the president would make up such a thing."

-Trump did not offer evidence to support his infamous March 4 tweets, in which he compared the alleged wiretapping to the Watergate scandal and called Obama a "bad (or sick) guy."
+Trump, in his infamous March 4 tweets, compared the alleged wiretapping to the Watergate scandal and called Obama a "bad (or sick) guy."
 Kevin Lewis, a spokesman for Obama, said "any suggestion" that the former president ordered surveillance on Trump was "simply false."
+Appearing on NBC's "Meet the Press" on March 5, James Clapper, Obama's director of national intelligence, denied that Trump Tower was tapped.

 Related: Obama 'Rolled His Eyes' at Wiretapping Claims: Source